 New learning which improves practice can be considered as CPD.
-Ideally, CPD should include activities both within and outside the employing institution, where there is one.
-Self-accreditation of relevant activities and documented reflective learning is a key component of CPD.
-It is the responsibility of individuals to ensure that they undertake a range of CPD that reflects the local and national needs of their practice and their own learning needs.
+Ideally, CPD should include activities both within and outside the employing organisation, where there is one.
+Self-accreditation of relevant activities and documented reflective learning are key components of CPD.
+It is the responsibility of individuals to ensure that they undertake a range of CPD to address those needs identified in their PDP and that reflects the local and national needs of their practice and their own learning needs.
+CPD activities are expected to link into an individual's PDP with at least 25 credits being directly linked to it as a specialist (and 7 credits as a practitioner).

 Personal CPD activities do not have to be formally accredited to count as CPD credits.
 Individuals are advised to assess the content of meetings and other CPD activities in relation to their own PDP and make a judgement about their value.
 This self-evaluation is actively encouraged.
-If the activity provides good quality learning, a reflective note should be written and CPD credits claimed.
 As a guide, count one credit per hour of 'real educational time', three credits for half a day and five credits for a full day.
-A single reflective note should not cover more than five credits.
+Any single reflective note should not cover more than five credits.